Les Cent Vierges

-Les cent vierges (The Hundred Maidens) is an opérette in three acts, with music by Charles Lecocq and a libretto by Clairville, Henri Chivot and Alfred Duru.
+Les Cent Vierges (The Hundred Maidens or The Hundred Virgins) is an opérette in three acts, with music by Charles Lecocq and a libretto by Clairville, Henri Chivot and Alfred Duru.
 It was first produced at the Théâtre des Fantaisies-Parisiennes, Brussels, on 16 March 1872.
 The plot concerns the British government's efforts to ship brides out to a distant colony for the all-male colonists.
 Two French women are accidentally on board the ship taking the brides out, and are pursued to the island by their husbands.
 The four French intruders are threatened by the colonial governor, but after plotting and farcical goings-on, all ends satisfactorily.

 The work was rewritten many years after the deaths of its authors and composer, and staged in a version by Albert Willemetz and André Mouëzy-Éon in Paris in 1942 and 1946.

 Background

 During the Second Empire, Jacques Offenbach had dominated the sphere of comic opera in France, and Lecocq had struggled for recognition.
 Defeat in the Franco-Prussian War in 1870 brought the Empire down, and Offenbach, who was inextricably associated with it in the public mind, became unpopular and went briefly into exile.
 Lecocq's rise coincided with Offenbach's temporary eclipse.
-Before the war his only substantial success had been Fleur-du-thé (Tea-flower) a three-act opéra-bouffe in 1868.
+Before the war his only substantial success had been Fleur-de-Thé (Tea-flower) a three-act opéra-bouffe in 1868.
 After moving to Brussels at the start of the war, he began composing for the Théâtre des Fantaisies-Parisiennes there.
-Les cent vierges was the first of the three pieces he wrote for the house, before moving back to Paris in 1874, all great box-office successes.
+Les Cent Vierges was the first of the three pieces he wrote for the house, before moving back to Paris in 1874, all great box-office successes.